axsh/openvnet/docs/InstallGuide.md

 # ovs-vsctl add-port br0 inst2
 ```

+Now the LXC's network interfaces are attached to the Open vSwitch, likewise you plug a LAN cable to a network switch.

 Log in to the inst1 to see if the IP address is assigned properly.

 ```